Collab4Sloth/Documentation/doc/docs/Started/Installation/sources.md

 make install
 cd ..
 ```
-where `N` is a user defined number of CPUs.

 ## __SLOTH compilation__
 Once `MFEM` is installed, priori to compile `SLOTH`, several environment variables must be defined: